huffyhenry/huffyhenry.github.io/_posts/2019-07-29-stalking-plus-minus.md

 at length
 [elsewhere](https://statsbomb.com/2014/05/picking-the-optimal-colombian-xi-for-the-world-cup/),
 but briefly, their central promise to rate players in a completely assumption-free fashion.
-This is in stark constrast with mainstream player analytics, which measure players' contributions in terms of individual actions that they perform or assist.
+This is in stark contrast with mainstream player analytics, which measure players' contributions in terms of individual actions that they perform or assist.
 There are good reasons for the proliferation of bottom-up metrics, chief among them feasibility.